-The accuracy of the readings is fairly high, at 75%1 – 81%.
-The readings are shown as a hypnogram, so already categorized per sleep type.
-This makes it easy to interpret the data.
-Measuring starts when the device is taken off the charger, and stops as soon as it’s placed back.
+The accuracy of the readings is fairly high, at 75%1¬†– 81%.
+The device displays readings as hypnograms and categorize each sleep stage.
+As a result, this facilitates data interpretation.
+The measuring process starts when you remove the device from the charger, and stops as soon as you place it back.

 - Alarm clock unit

 - EEG module